plone/documentation/docs/install/manage-add-ons-packages.md

 ## Backend installation details

-The `Makefile` at the root of you project invokes commands in `backend/Makefile`.
+The `Makefile` at the root of your project invokes commands in `backend/Makefile`.
 Here are excerpts from `backend/Makefile` to show details of the `make build-backend` command.

 ```makefile